Apartment

 Have you ever seen one of these many wonderful French films in which a couple spends a long summer in Provence?
 So plastic that you can almost smell the lavender scent, feel the mild sun on your skin and hear the buzzing of the insects in the olive grove?
 Well, all of this can be experienced live in the Baye des Anges.

 Veterinarian and self-made interior designer Meilin and her husband Christophe have created an inviting holiday home in the Baye des Anges from an abandoned 18th-century ruin.
-The house is large enough to enjoy a country outing with a larger group and at the same time has many intimate corners where you can be completely on your own.
+The property has many intimate corners where you can be completely on your own.
 The garden with lots of trees and flowers is also a paradise for children.

-The best way to start the morning here is with an extensive breakfast on the terrace in the shade of the house.
+The best way to start the morning here is with an extensive breakfast on the terrace in the shade of the Miccocoulier trees (a species quite caracteristic to the south of France).
 Delicacies of all kinds can be bought in numerous local grocery stores in the area.
 Right at the start of the holiday, the hosts present a "panier garni" filled with fresh fruit, cheese, local wines, bread and some patisseries that make you want more.

 There is no shortage of activities.
 Cyclists can venture on a tour of Mont Ventoux.
-If you want to take it easy, you can swim and sunbathe in the pool or play ping-pong.
+If you want to take it easy, you can swim and sunbathe in the pool or enjoy the wisteria and jasmin-covered pergola set up with an extra large sofa perfect for a read or a nap.
 A walk along the path from the house up to the hill is rewarded with a wonderful view of the entire region.

 The evenings often begin with a game of boules at the petanque area directly below the pool.
-The aperitif can then be taken at one of the terrace seats, from which you can enjoy a great view of the medieval city.
+The aperitif can then be taken at the view point from which you can enjoy a great view of the medieval city.
 In the meantime, the grill is fired up.
-The pergola shadows the terrace during the day and keeps it warm at night.
-It is gently illuminated by solar-powered LEDs that shimmer like real candlelight.
+The trees shadows the terrace during the day and keeps it warm at night.
+It is gently illuminated by solar-powered LEDs .
 At sunset, the lights come on one after the other, creating a magical atmosphere.
 Just like watching the stars appear over the Baye des Anges garden.

 Rooms + Rates